 Additionally, ERISA states distinctions among groups of similarly situated participants must be based on bona-fide employment-based classifications consistent with the company's usual business practice.

 There is, however, one important exception.
-Under HIPAA an individual cannot be denied eligibility for the benefit or charged more for coverage because of any health factor.
+Under the ACA, an individual cannot be denied eligibility for the benefit or charged more for coverage because of any health factor.

 Tips for MERPs: